valtimo-platform/valtimo-documentation/release-notes/major10/10.6.0/valtimo-frontend-libraries.md

   make the navigation bar collapsible, regardless of screen size, has been added.
 This setting is also stored in the database and thus the same on any device the user uses.

+* **Maximum of 20 SmartDocument placeholders**

+  The maximum number of 20 SmartDocument placeholders has been removed.
+It is now possible to enter many more placeholders.
+The maximum has been removed for all multi-input components within Valtimo.
+Which means that the maximum has also been removed for other features, such as the Verzoeken plugin mapping.

 ## Bugfixes

 The following bugs were fixed: